List of He-Man and the Masters of the Universe characters: Evil-Lyn

 Evil-Lyn is a malevolent sorceress, whose powers seem to be second only to Skeletor's.
 Exceptionally cunning, she's merely in Skeletor's ranks to suit her own ends.
 In the original series, she was not reliant on wands and other objects to generate her magic, although she has used such artifacts as the Shaping Staff to supplement her spectacular innate powers on a few occasions.
 She evinced shades of goodness in one or two episodes, such as 'The Witch and the Warrior', but her nature is essentially fiendish.
 There was nothing romantic in her relationship with Skeletor in the original Filmation series, unlike subsequent versions.
 Although her primary affiliation was with Skeletor, she would also venture out on her own and assist other dark lords such as Dark-Dream and Gorgon on occasion.
 She seemed to be the only one of Skeletor's evil warriors with the courage to raise her voice at him and chastise him.

-The original figure has yellow skin, although she is depicted in both animated series as having a pallid caucasian flesh tone.
+The original figure has yellow skin, although she is depicted in both animated series as having a Caucasian flesh tone (though the 2002 incarnation has a greenish tint to it).
 In "The Witch and the Warrior," she removes her helmet for the only time in the series because of extreme heat, and has closely cut white hair.
 In an earlier episode she appeared to the Widgets as a blonde, but she was specifically using a magic spell to alter her appearance, even though she wore her usual clothing.

 In the 2002 series, much more of Evil-Lyn's background is revealed, including the fact that her father, known as The Faceless One, is a powerful sorcerer who despairs of his daughter's choice to follow Skeletor.
 Although Evil-Lyn is shown to have her own agenda, she still maintains some loyalty to her bloodline ("The things I do for family", she mutters as she rescues the Ram's Stone from the abyss).
 Her first meeting with Keldor shows her as a young woman with collar-length white hair who is physically attracted to the man who would become Skeletor ("I like what I see," she purrs at Keldor).
 Later in the series, her hair is shown to be close cropped.
 This version of Evil-Lyn relied heavily on her magical staff to cast her spells.
 Without it, her powers were significantly diminished.

 Evil-Lyn was voiced by Linda Gary in the 1980s series, Kathleen Barr in the 2002 series, Lena Headey in Masters of the Universe: Revelation, and Grey DeLisle in the 2021 series.
 In the live action movie, she is portrayed by Meg Foster.